 The winning artist, Felix Schlag, was a German immigrant who first came to the United States in 1929.
-He spent four weeks on his version of the coin.
+He spent four weeks on his version of the new coin.
 In the letter that notified him of his success, Schlag learned that the "President saw your designs and was quite complimentary about them."
 The obverse, or face, Schlag based on a Gilbert Stuart portrait he had encountered in an art book.
 On the reverse, he depicted Monticello.
-His version of the mansion underwent drastic revision before minting, but once released in 1938, Schlag's design remained virtually unchanged for 66 years.
+His version of the mansion underwent drastic revision before minting, but once released in 1938, Schlag's design remained virtually unchanged for sixty-six years.

 Though the images on the coin have undergone little change, there have been some variations in the metal content of the "nickel."
 For most of its history, the Jefferson nickel has contained an alloy of 75% copper and 25% nickel.
 From 1942-1946, however, a war-time version of the coin circulated.
 Its metal content was 56% copper, 35% silver, and 9% manganese.
 The nickel normally used in currency was diverted to military uses.

-The striking of the 1938 coin was not first depiction of Thomas Jefferson on the country's currency.
+The striking of the 1938 coin was not the first depiction of Thomas Jefferson on the country's currency.
 In 1869, his likeness had appeared on the two-dollar bill.

 - J. Boehm, 2/98

 In 2004, for the first time, the reverse side of the nickel (the Monticello side) was changed to commemorate the bicentennial of the Lewis and Clark Expedition.
 One minting depicted the Indian Peace Medal and the other illustrated the keelboat from the expedition.